h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 3. **Fine-tune your model**

 Here you can use the Size-Similarity Matrix to oversee your selection and then refer to the three alternatives we mentioned before about remodeling a pre-trained model.
-The following image provides a visual summary of the text that follows.
+The following image provides a visual summary of the text that follows:

-> **Quadrant 1**.
+- **Quadrant 1**.
 "Large dataset, but different from the pre-trained model’s dataset.
 This situation will lead you to Strategy 1.
 Since you have a large dataset, you’re able to train a model from scratch and do whatever you want.
 Despite the dataset dissimilarity, in practice, it can still be useful to initialise your model from a pre-trained model, using its architecture and weights"(Pedro Marcelino).

-> **Quadrant 2**.
+- **Quadrant 2**.
 "Large dataset and similar to the pre-trained model’s dataset.
 Here you’re in la-la land.
 Any option works.
 Probably, the most efficient option is Strategy 2.
 Since we have a large dataset, overfitting shouldn’t be an issue, so we can learn as much as we want.
 However, since the datasets are similar, we can save ourselves from a huge training effort by leveraging previous knowledge.
 Therefore, it should be enough to train the classifier and the top layers of the convolutional base"(Pedro Marcelino).

-> **Quadrant 3**.
+- **Quadrant 3**.
 "Small dataset and different from the pre-trained model’s dataset.
 This is the 2–7 off-suit hand of computer vision problems.
 Everything is against you.
 If complaining is not an option, the only hope you have is Strategy 2.
 It will be hard to find a balance between the number of layers to train and freeze.
 If you go to deep your model can overfit, if you stay in the shallow end of your model you won’t learn anything useful.
 Probably, you’ll need to go deeper than in Quadrant 2 and you’ll need to consider data augmentation techniques (a nice summary on data augmentation techniques is provided here)"(Pedro Marcelino).

-> **Quadrant 4**.
+- **Quadrant 4**.
 "Small dataset, but similar to the pre-trained model’s dataset.
 [For this situation, Strategy 3 will work best.]
 You just need to remove the last fully-connected layer (output layer), run the pre-trained model as a fixed feature extractor, and then use the resulting features to train a new classifier"(Pedro Marcelino).

 <p align="center">
     <img src="assets/stradegy-matrix.png" width="505" height="490">